Caribbean Music

 A music pedagogy for social justice.

-The Caribbean Music Pedagogy Workshop (CMPW) is an intensive 10-day, three-summer professional development program that combines studies in ethnomusicology, music education, and social justice.
-The program offers new ways of learning and teaching Caribbean music that recognize and validate the ingenuity and pedagogical methods of the people who create it.
-Each summer, participants study music from at least three Caribbean nations representing different language areas from the region.
-Summer 2022 will focus on Cuba, Haiti, and Trinidad & Tobago.
-A Certification of Completion is awarded after successful completion of each level.
+Started in 2018, the Caribbean Music Pedagogy Workshop (CMPW) is an intensive professional development workshop offered during select summers.
+The program combines studies in ethnomusicology, music education, and social justice.
+CMPW offers new ways of learning and teaching Caribbean music that recognize and validate the ingenuity and pedagogical methods of the people who create it.
+During the program, participants study music from at least three Caribbean nations representing different language areas from the region.
+Past workshops have focused on Cuba, Haiti, and Trinidad & Tobago.
+A Certification of Completion is awarded after successful completion of the workshop.

 A different kind of workshop.